braune-digital/ExcelServiceProvider/README.md

 ## Fork

-This is a simple fork of the ExcelService
+This is a simple fork of the ExcelServiceProvider (https://github.com/Jaza/ExcelServiceProvider) for Silex created by Jaza (https://github.com/Jaza).
+The fork simply allows to continue using the functionality in Silex 1.2.

 ## Installation